ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 {: caption="Figure 6. {{site.data.keyword.cloud_notm}} Platform notifications" caption-side="top"}

-You can verify that the app was deployed by visiting the app URL reported by Cloud Foundry with a browser, or from the {{site.data.keyword.cloud_notm}} Platform web console by clicking View App button.
+You can verify that the app was deployed by visiting the app URL reported by {{site.data.keyword.cloud_notm}} Platform with a browser, or from the web console by clicking View App button.

 5. Test the app.
 The visible change from the default app template that